M-Chojnacki6/ADP_project/README.md

 *by Mateusz Chojnacki, Krzysztof Łukasz, Younginn Park and Daniel Zalewski*

 ## Overview
-Easy Consensus Tree allows the user to easily construct a consensus tree based on a specified list of species names.
+Easy Consensus Tree allows the user to easily construct a whole-proteome based consensus tree based on a specified list of species names.
 It automates the workflow from downloading proteomes and clustering sequences to building individual cluster trees and generating a final consensus tree, ensuring a streamlined and efficient process.

 ## Workflow outline